learn-co-curriculum/dsc-node-centrality/README.md

 As you can see, the central nodes have the highest measures of centrality across the board.
-Interestingly, the "bridge" nodes, which connect some outside nodes to the center have a fairly high level of betweenness due to their importance in maintaining this intermediate relationship.
-Additionally, of the center nodes, node 20 appears to be particularly influential given its exceedingly large betweenness centrality.
+Interestingly, the "bridge" nodes, which connect some outside nodes to the center. have a fairly high level of betweenness due to their importance in maintaining this intermediate relationship.
+Additionally, of all the center nodes, node 20 appears to be particularly influential given its exceedingly large betweenness centrality.

 ## Summary